matplotlib/mplcairo/README.rst

 ``freetype.dll`` found there.

-The script ``tools/build-windows-wheel.py`` automates the retrieval of the cairo (assuming that a Gohlke cairocffi is already installed) and FreeType, and the wheel build.
+The script ``tools/build-windows-wheel.py`` automates the retrieval of the cairo (assuming that a Gohlke pycairo is already installed) and FreeType dlls, and the wheel build.

 .. |CL| replace:: ``CL``
 .. _CL: https://docs.microsoft.com/en-us/cpp/build/reference/cl-environment-variables